 ON THIS DAY

-On this date in 1699, Peter the Great ordered the Russian New Year to be changed from September 1 to January 1.
+On this date in 1699, Peter the Great orders the Russian New Year to be changed from September 1 to January 1.
 It really messed up the bowl games that year.

 The first cotton mill opened in the U.S. on this date in 1790.
 Everything was fine until the first rain, when the building became all mushy.
 So the next time, they made it out of wood... instead of cotton.